To order by phone or get more info call us at +1 (425) 271-8950

-A Russian porcelain platter from the banqueting service of Grand Duke Mikhail Pavlovich, Imperial Porcelain Factory, St. Petersburg, period of Nicholas I. The center of the shaped platter decorated with a finely painted flower bouquet of roses, daisies, forget-me-nots, and morning glories, the border with six shaped cartouches with scrolling Neo-Rococo gilt ornament enclosing a lion, a dog, a goat, a trophy of the arts, a group of three fruits on the stem, and a bouquet of brightly-colored daisies and a white peony, all reserved against alternating blue, green, and magenta grounds.
+A Russian porcelain platter from the banqueting service of Grand Duke Mikhail Pavlovich, Imperial Porcelain Factory, St. Petersburg, period of Nicholas I. The center of the shaped platter decorated with a finely painted flower bouquet of roses, daisies, forget-me-nots, & morning glories, the border with six shaped cartouches with scrolling Neo-Rococo gilt ornament enclosing a lion, a dog, a goat, a trophy of the arts, a group of three fruits on the stem, & a bouquet of brightly-colored daisies & a white peony, all reserved against alternating blue, green, & magenta grounds.
 The reverse with the blue underglaze mark of Nicholas I, a gilt inscription reading 2.
-4. M., probably the mark of a gilder, and a later black alphanumeric collection number inscription, apparently in Cyrillic.
+4. M., probably the mark of a gilder, & a later black alphanumeric collection number inscription, apparently in Cyrillic.
 Diameter: 12 ¼ in.
 (31.2 cm).